Véronique Louwagie

-Véronique Louwagie (born 20 March 1961) is a French politician of The Republicans (LR) who has been representing Orne's 2nd constituency in the National Assembly since the 2012 election.
+Véronique Louwagie (born 20 March 1961) is a French politician of The Republicans (LR) who has served as Minister Delegate for Trade, Crafts, Small and Medium Enterprises, Social and Solidarity Economy in the government of Prime Minister François Bayrou from 2024 to 2025.
+She previously represented Orne's 2nd constituency in the National Assembly from 2012 to 2024.

 Political career

-In parliament, Louwagie serves on the Committee on Finance and Budgetary Affairs.
-In this capacity, she is the parliament's rapporteur on the health budget.
-In addition to her committee assignments, she is a member of the French-Turkish Parliamentary Friendship Group.
+During her time in parliament, Louwagie served on the Finance Committee.
+In this capacity, she was the parliament's rapporteur on the health budget.
+In addition to her committee assignments, she was a member of the French-Turkish Parliamentary Friendship Group.

-Since the 2017 elections, Louwagie has been serving as one of the eleven deputy chairpersons of the Republicans' parliamentary group, under the leadership of chairman Christian Jacob.
+Following the 2017 elections, Louwagie served as one of the eleven deputy chairpersons of the Republicans' parliamentary group, under the leadership of chairman Christian Jacob.